Data-Driven Chance Constrained Programs over Wasserstein Balls: Numerical Experiments

 \section{Numerical Experiments}

-We compare our exact reformulation of the ambiguous chance constrained program~\eqref{prob:cc general} with the bicriteria approximation scheme of \cite{xie2018bicriteria} on a portfolio optimization problem in Section~\ref{sec:portfolio} as well as with a classical (non-ambiguous) chance constrained formulation on a transportation problem in Section~\ref{sec:transportation}.
+We compare our exact reformulation of the ambiguous chance constrained program~\eqref{prob:cc general} with the bicriteria approximation scheme of \cite{xie2020bicriteria} on a portfolio optimization problem in Section~\ref{sec:portfolio} as well as with a classical (non-ambiguous) chance constrained formulation and a Kernel density estimator based version of the ambiguous chance constrained program over a $\phi$-divergence ambiguity set on a transportation problem in Section~\ref{sec:transportation}.
 Our goal is to investigate the computational scalability of our reformulation as well as its out-of-sample performance in a data-driven setting.
-All results were produced on an Intel Xeon 2.66GHz processor with 8GB memory in single-core mode using Gurobi 8.0 (for the mixed-integer conic programs in Section~\ref{sec:portfolio}) and CPLEX 12.8 (for the mixed-integer linear programs in Section~\ref{sec:transportation}).
+All results were produced on an Intel Xeon 2.66GHz processor with 8GB memory in single-core mode using CPLEX 12.8.
+Following Remark~\ref{rem:piecewise_linear}, we avoid the specification of the constant $\mathrm{M}$ in our ambiguous chance constrained program through the use of piecewise linear constraints.